runekaagaard/snowscript/README.rst

 Importing
 ---------

-Members from other namespaces are imported by the ``use()`` function that must be called before any other statements.
+Members from other namespaces are imported by the ``import()`` function that must be called before any other statements.
 It takes an array of what to import.

 snowscript::

-    use([
+    import([
-        'FancyFramework.Db': [
+        'FancyFramework/Db': [
             'class': ['Retry', 'Transaction'],
             'interface': ['Model_Interface'],
             'trait': ['DateStampable'],